 A more detailed breakdown is available from the Statista report.

 What we can conclude from this information is that the majority of CIOs and technology leaders globally utilize hybrid solutions.
 They utilize a combination of in-house and outsourcing resources to fill their IT service and management requirements.
-Logically, we may conclude there is significant benefit to utilization of hybrid outsourced/in-house IT service and management solutions.
+Logically, we may conclude there is a significant benefit to the utilization of hybrid outsourced/in-house IT service and management solutions.

 However, rather than accepting this statement of ‘logic’ without hesitation, let us investigate the issue further.
 The following points of discussion outline some outsourcing benefits you can consider as you weigh your IT service and management options.